American Indian Languages American Indian Tribes What's new on our site today!

 Gulf Language Family (Tunican)

-The Tunican Gulf languages were once spoken along the coast of Louisiana and Texas.
-None of these languages are still spoken today, but from linguistic recordings, they appear to have been related to one another.
-They include:
+The Tunican Gulf languages were once spoken by tribes along the coast of Louisiana and Texas.

-• Many linguists consider these languages to be distantly related to the Muskogean languages.
+Many linguists also consider these languages to be distantly related to the Muskogean languages.

 Our Gulf Language Features